-Launching a startup isn’t as fun as it may seem at first glance.
+Launching a startup isn't as fun as it may seem at first glance.
 Everyone starts their entrepreneurial journey bright-eyed, enthusiastic, and barely aware of how many challenges await them ahead.
-According to the US Bureau of Labor Statistics, only 55% of all newly-created businesses cross a 5-year threshold.
+The post-pandemic fallout and the rumblings of recession add to the shaky business landscape, putting 65% of small businesses at risk of closing.

-Based on our experience working with startups, we have noticed that entrepreneurs often make the same mistakes, meaning many new companies face similar problems.
+Based on our experience working with startups, we have noticed that small business owners often make the same mistakes, meaning many new businesses fail due to similar factors.

-As soon as you find an innovative idea, the desire to implement your idea arises.
-In some cases, a technical specification and design were on the agenda several days after the idea was thought up.
+As soon as you find an innovative idea, the desire to implement it arises.
+In some cases, a business plan, technical specification and design were on the agenda several days after the idea was thought up.
 However, it is possible that the enthusiasm behind a new idea will fade, and any resources, like money and time, spent on this idea would be wasted.

-This is why you shouldn’t hurry your startup’s launch until you are sure you want to move forward with your idea.
-Live with the idea, think everything through, closely study your target audience, analyze your competitors’ strengths and weaknesses, and determine key features of your future product.
-Then, after you’ve done your research, write your technical specification.
+This is why you shouldn't hurry your startup's launch until you are sure you want to move forward with your idea.
+Live with the idea, think everything through, closely study your target audience, analyze your competitors' strengths and weaknesses, and determine key features of your future product.
+Then, after you've done your research, write your business plan.

-So, if some time has passed, you haven’t got scared by the possible challenges, and the idea still seems to be groundbreaking, it may be time to step in the game!
+So, if some time has passed, you haven't gotten scared by the possible challenges, and the idea still seems to be groundbreaking, it may be time to step into the game!